Bobby Lennox

-Robert Lennox, MBE (born 30 August 1943) is a Scottish former footballer who played for Celtic and was a member of their 1967 European Cup-winning team, known as the Lisbon Lions.
-He earned ten international caps for Scotland.
-In 2002, Celtic supporters voted him a member of the club's all-time greatest team.
+Robert Lennox (born 30 August 1943) is a Scottish former footballer who played for Celtic and was a member of their 1967 European Cup-winning team, known as the Lisbon Lions.
+Lennox earned ten international caps for Scotland.
+With 25 trophies, including 11 league titles, he one of Celtic's most decorated players.
+In 2002, Celtic supporters voted him a member of the club's all-time team.

-With 25 trophies, he is Celtic's second all-time most decorated player behind James Forrest.

 Club career

 Celtic signed Lennox from Scottish Junior team Ardeer Recreation on provisional forms in 1961 at the age of 18, and he made his first team debut the following March.
 He went on to score 301 goals in all competitions, second only to Celtic's all-time top scorer Jimmy McGrory's total of 468 goals.
 Of those, 171 were scored in the Scottish league, making him the fifth-highest league scorer for Celtic.
 He placed third for the European Golden Boot in 1967–68.

 He won 11 League medals, eight Scottish Cup medals, and five League Cup medals (scoring 63 goals in the competition) and was a member of the 1967 European Cup-winning Celtic team, the Lisbon Lions, who defeated Inter Milan 2–1 in the Estádio Nacional stadium in Lisbon, Portugal.

 He played in a second European Cup final with Celtic in 1970, losing 2–1 after extra time to Feyenoord Rotterdam of the Netherlands at the San Siro stadium, Milan.
 He was an extremely fast winger and was known by fans as 'Buzz Bomb' or 'Lemon' as they thought he made defenders look like 'suckers'.

 He left Celtic in March 1978, and moved to the United States to play for Houston Hurricane in their debut season in the NASL.
 After a disappointing three goals in 30 games for a struggling team, he got a surprise offer to rejoin Celtic in September 1978.
 It was a good move, as Celtic took the League Championship that year and the Scottish Cup in 1980.
 He was the last Lisbon Lion to retire as a player when he joined Celtic's coaching staff in November 1980.